 Steve holds a BM in Jazz/Classical Bass performance and an MM in Jazz/Classical Bass performance, both from the University of Memphis.
 He is currently pursuing his Ph.D. in Music Education at Arizona State University where his research foci includes blended approaches to teaching and learning, developing an inclusive, well-rounded, transformative music education experience for all, and realizing curricula around popular music education.

 In addition to being an educator, arranger, performer, and musical entrepreneur, Steve is a sought after clinician with performances, master classes, and presentations given at the Jazz Education Network, National Association for Music Education, Association for Popular Music Education, Modern Band Colloquium, and several state MEA conferences.
 More recently, Steve has written several articles for In Tune Monthly, Teaching Music, and multiple blogs and newsletters for NAfME and JEN, and several state MEA journals.
-He is also the author of the forthcoming Coaching a Popular Music Ensemble - Blending formal, non-formal, and informal approaches in the rehearsal.
+He currently serves on the board of the Association for Popular Music Education and is the author of Coaching a Popular Music Ensemble - Blending formal, non-formal, and informal approaches in the rehearsal, the definitive guide for developing and coaching popular music ensembles.

 He's available for consulting, clinics, recording sessions, arranging, master classes, live gigs, articles, guest directing, conference presentations, keynotes, and dog walking.